 Article

-Do Educational Pathways Moderate the Effects of Social Origin and Gender on Occupational Outcomes?
+The Relationship between Educational Pathways and Occupational Outcomes at the Intersection of Gender and Social Origin

 Author(s)

 Abstract

 We analyse the effects of social origin and gender on educational pathways and subsequent labour market outcomes.
 We apply sequence analyses to model the educational trajectories and conduct regression analyses to determine the effects on the individuals own social status and the salary at labour market entry.
 Our results show, first, that, controlling for reading and mathematics/science skills, educational pathways differ by social origin and gender.
 Men and pupils with a lower socioeconomic background are overrepresented in vocational education, whereas women and pupils with more a privileged socioeconomic background more often pursue general and academic tracks.
 Second, these different trajectories lead to unequal occupational status and income.
 Net of the educational trajectory also significant effects of gender and social origin remain.
 Further, we find a class pay gap that is especially pronounced for women.